waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 .. uml:: sequenceDiagram.uml

-*I realize that the class diagram, Figure 1 above, is very small in the document.
-For now, use your browser's context menu to select an option like "view image" and zoom in to view the whole thing in a separate tab or window.*

 The client-side code is in the file "web/allsembly_demo.xsl", with a separate page for login in the file "web/allsembly_demo_login.xsl".
 The client code is delivered to the web browser by the FastCGI script, "scripts/allsembly_demo.py".
 When a user visits the page hosting the script, e.g., `https://my.webserver.com/cgi-bin/allsembly_demo.py`, the script determines which content to deliver based on whether the user is logged in.
 If the user is not logged in, it delivers an empty XML document that gives "allsembly_demo_login.xsl" as its default XML stylesheet template; otherwise, it delivers a document with "allsembly_demo.xsl" as its default.